yardenshoham/nalgeon.github.io/content/posts/2023/why-use-sql-window-functions/index.md

 SQL window functions help to solve the following tasks:

 -   Ranking (all kinds of ratings).
--   Comparison with offset (neighboring elements and boundaries).
+-   Comparing by offset (neighboring elements and boundaries).
 -   Aggregation (sum and average).
 -   Rolling aggregates (sum and average in dynamics).